Girijesh-S/SpringGrocery--JDBC/README.md

 ## 🌟 Features
  - Added a DatabaseConnection.java (To establish Mysql Connection)
  - Added mysql-connector-java-8.0.31 JAR File
+ - Execute the DATABASE Queries.txt - To create Database and Tables in MySQL

 ## MYSQL Status Updated
   - USERS TABLE